• TL127-20C Type Pavement Material Strength Testing Instrument

 • Product Describe

-• TL127-20C Model
+• TL127-20C model

-Pavement Material Strength Tester
+Pavement Material Strength Testing Instrument

-User Manual
+Instruction Manual

 I. Purpose and Features of the Instrument: